AlexanderKarren/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block creates a new line for every element and take up the entire width of the page, inline places them side-by-side.

 3. What are the 4 areas of the box model?

+Margin, border, padding and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis.

 5. Explain why git is valuable to a team of developers.

+Git allows you every developer to be able to view different versions of *their own* work, as well as the work of their peers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.